-Action Plan for Pressure Ulcers is our guide to preventing, identifying and treating pressure ulcers in practice.
-It gathers the latest advice and enables you to easily and effectively improve your knowledge, offer patients the right treatment and save healtcare resources.
+Our Action Plan for Pressure Ulcers is our guide to prevent, identify, and treat pressure injuries and ulcers in practice.
+It gathers the latest advice and enables you to improve your knowledge and be able to offer care recipients efficient therapy and save healthcare resources.

-If a person makes too few spontaneous movements, there's an increased risk of pressure ulcers.
-Regular changes of position reduces the risk of pressure ulcers.
+If a person makes too few spontaneous movements, there's an increased risk of pressure injuries.
+Regular change of position reduces the risk for both pressure injuries and ulcers.

-Our Positioning Guide offers concrete advice on how to work with positioning pillows to help to prevent pressure ulcers.
-Positioning pillows also help you to provide relief and support when, for example, changing dressings and administering care.
+Our Positioning Guide offers concrete advice on how to work with positioning pillows to support the prevention of pressure injuries.
+Positioning pillows also provide support when, for example, changing dressings and administering care.

 Facts about pressure ulcers

 Pressure ulcers are comprised of damaged skin tissue caused by an inadequate blood supply.
-They can develop anywhere on the body, but are most commonly found in places where there are bones close to the skin as the pressure is concentrated on a small area.
-This means that typical places for pressure ulcers to develop include the sacrum, heel, iliac crest, ischial tuberosity and ankle.
+They can develop anywhere on the body but are most commonly found in places where there are bones close to the skin as the pressure there is concentrated on a small area.
+Typical places for pressure ulcers are the sacrum, heel, iliac crest, ischial tuberosity, and ankle.

-Pressure ulcers often develop from pressure injuries, which form when a person has been lying or sitting in the same position for too long.
-Such pressure injuries can arise at home, during transport and while visiting or admitted to an institution or hospital.
+Pressure ulcers and pressure injuries develop when a person is immobile, has been lying or sitting in the same position for too long.
+They can arise at home, during transport, or while admitted to an institution or hospital.

 A poor or insufficient diet is also a risk factor for developing pressure ulcers, as good nutrition is required to both heal wounds and fight infections.

-Pressure ulcers are classified into six categories by the EPUAP (European Pressure Ulcer Advisory Panel)
+Pressure ulcers/injuries are classified into six categories by the EPUAP (European Pressure Ulcer Advisory Panel)